kwalczak80/Speedy-cars/README.md

   - The form is clear and intuitive.
   - Relevant fields are prepopulated and not editable by the user.
   - The date picker works correctly.
-  - Required fields must be entered before form submission.
+  - Required fields must be entered before the form submission.
   - Error message is displayed on the screen if the date selected by the user is incorrect (booked in the past)
   - Confirmation message is displayed on the screen if the test drive